 All members who carry a firearm while on-duty are required to successfully complete training quarterly with their duty firearms.
-In addition to quarterly training, all members will qualify at least annually with their duty firearms.
-Members will qualify with off-duty and secondary firearms at least twice a year.
+In addition to quarterly training, all members will qualify once every six months with their duty firearms (Penal Code § 32000(b)(6)).
+Members will qualify with off-duty and secondary firearms at least once every six months (Penal Code § 32000(b)(6)).
 Training and qualifications must be on an approved range course with a certified weapons instructor.